hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Stand up and hop about in their own way;
 >
-> Wrong for right, which ever way they chuse,
+> Wrong for right, which ever way they choose,
 >
 > And every rule of science may abuse;
 >
-> For dancing they such hotch potch substitute,
+> For dancing they such hotch-potch substitute,
 >
 > That brings this polite art to disrepute.
 >